Last Updated: March 2026

 Income requirements and processing rules change frequently.
 Always verify current thresholds directly with the specific country’s consulate before applying.

-iVisa can help you check requirements and begin the application process for long-stay visas across Europe based on your nationality.
+iVisa guides you through the application process for long-stay and retirement visas across Europe based on your nationality.

-The downside: You never have a fixed address, you can’t access local healthcare systems, and the constant moving gets tiring — especially in retirement.
+The downside: you never have a fixed address, you can’t access local healthcare systems, and the constant moving gets tiring in retirement.
 A long-stay visa gives you stability, residency benefits, and eventually a path to permanent residence or citizenship.

 Health Insurance for Retirees in Europe